apollographql/apollo-server/docs/source/integrations/building-integrations.md

 responsibility to take this object and construct a response accordingly, based on the conventions that apply to your framework.

+FIXME: are there actual errors to handle any differently?
 ### Error Handling

 The `executeHTTPGraphQLRequest` method does not throw.
 Instead, it returns an